Generic selectors

 Our Commitment

-As a team at The Star, we acknowledge the failures of the past as identified in the Bell and Gotterson reviews of 2022.
+As a team at The Star, we acknowledge the failures of the past as identified in the Bell and Gotterson reviews of 2022, and Bell 2 in 2024.
 We fully appreciate the responsibilities involved in holding our licences and are absolutely committed to transforming our business.

 In rebuilding The Star, we strive to stand as a transparent, accountable organisation, founded on a strong ethical framework and supported by robust governance so we can earn back the trust of our guests, regulators, shareholders, the community and our dedicated team members.